About InsideView’s Information Security Management System (ISMS)

 A background check for criminal record, employment history, and academic qualifications is conducted on each employee.
 Upon hire employees sign confidentiality agreements and are presented with our Electronic Communications and Acceptable Use Policies.
 During employment all personnel are given Security Awareness Training.
 Human resources follows a formal process for terminating employment and informing IT to rescind access.

 InsideView maintains inventories of physical and virtual IT assets, including support contract information.
 Handling of assets by third parties is subject to security requirements.
-Storage media are wiped with a multi-pass rewrite or physically destroyed prior to disposal.
+Storage media are wiped or physically destroyed prior to disposal.
 Return of assets at the end of employment is included in the formal termination process.

 Access is based on the Principle of Least Privilege.
 New employee basic access is assigned following a formal HR onboarding process, in which new users are assigned unique accounts and corporate assets (i.e., laptop).
 Additional access must be requested via support case and approved by system owner.
 Access reviews are conducted regularly.
 Access rights to production hosts are limited to a small set of administrators.